Table Of Contents:

 Can’t Knock The Hustle tries to be funky, but comes off like a geriatric on the dancefloor.
 California Snow is an attempt at rap and is laughably bad.
 Zombie Bastards sounds like something a pubescent boy would think up while playing XBOX.

-Rivers Cuomo seems dead-set on making an album worse than 2009’s Ratitude and by this point, he’s made a few of those.
+Rivers Cuomo seems dead-set on making an album worse than 2009’s Raditude and by this point, he’s made a few of those.

 FIN